 EXECUTIVE SUMMARY

-Mark IV Tech is developing a Web Based Image Organiser to allow for users to search, edit and view images and thier metadata.
-The team consists of 4 developers all using online collaboration tools to communicate and develop.
-The client specified requirements for the project that had to be met.
-Mark IV Tech has delivered a prototype on time and below budget.
+Mark IV Tech is developing a Web Based Image Organiser to allow for users to search, edit and view images and their metadata.
+The team consists of 4 developers all using online collaboration tools to communicate and develop the software.
+The client specified requirements for the project that had to be met, and we at Mark IV Tech have delivered a prototype on-time and below budget.

 An agile software development process was used with the scrum methodology.
 This was beneficial for the online team as they could work on functions individually and then test them straight away.
-The team leader assigned tasks to the members based on their skills and development was split into front-end and back-end developers.
+The team leader assigned tasks to the members based on their skills, withdevelopment split into front-end and back-end developers.
 For the report writing all members contributed and reviewed each others work.

 Communication throughout the project was excellent.
-The main form was Facebook Messenger which all members would usually reply within 24 hours.
-Zoom was also used and email communication with the client.
-One downside was that the Messenger chats could become unstructured and disjointed.
-Answers to questions became drawn out and not succint.
-Going forward this could be resolved by setting out clear rules to communication platforms.
+The main method used was Facebook Messenger, which all members would usually reply to within 24 hours.
+Zoom video conferencing email were used to communicate with the client.
+One downside was that the Messenger chats could become unstructured and disjointed, with answers to questions becoming drawn out and not succint.
+Going forward this could be resolved by setting out clear rulesin regards to communication platforms.

 Actual development on the prototype consisted of using GitHub for collaboration and version management.
-Then all members used the ‘XAMPP’ software package to test the website on their own computers.
+All members used the ‘XAMPP’ software package to test the website on their own computers.
 The front-end design utilises the Bootstrap framework, jQuery, CSS and JavaScript in order to present a clear and concise webpage to the user.
 SQLite 3 was chosen as the preferred method of storing and querying database information along with PHP and AJAX for the back-end.
 This stack of software proved successful without any limitations being found.

 The project was originally budgeted for $70,199.75, however this was later found to be an error.
 The corrected amount is $20,129.00.
 Total expenditure has been $19,749.13 which results in a budget underspend of $379.88.
-Analysis on the costing has found for future purposes, less time should be allocated to programming and more labour resources to discuss and develop designs.
-Additionally, estimated costings should be triple checked to ensure the calculations are correct.
+Analysis on the costing has found, for future purposes, less time should be allocated to programming and more labour resources to discuss and develop designs.
+Additionally, estimated costings should be triple-checked to ensure the calculations are correct.
 This was further exacerbated by the team not having any prior experience on the usual costs of developing software.

 The prototype created is best used in a non-commercial environment, as there are limitations present in the prototype.
 These include: